Menu

 “Estens, in recommendations 2.7 and 4.2, has clearly identified problems with the pair gain system, that allows multiple calls on a single pair of wires.
 It provides a good financial return for Telstra but is unfair on customers and repairmen.”
 (GS-CAV Exhibit 410-a to 447 - See GS-CAV 415-A)

-This media release, by a Senator, prepared to tell the truth about the whole story, page after page, and not the story the administrators of the COT arbitrations would have preferred to see released because the truth would show they allowed Telstra to:-
+This media release, by a Senator, was prepared to tell the truth about the whole story, page after page, and not the story the administrators of the COT arbitrations would have preferred to see released because the truth would show they allowed Telstra to:-

 These actions have now brought me to where I am today.
 The arbitration did not fix my ongoing telephone problems, as the following caption shows.